grpc/proposal/A93-xds-ext-proc.md

 It will use the mechanism described in [A102] to determine the server to talk to and the channel credentials to use.

-We do not want to recreate this channel on LDS updates, unless the target URI or channel credentials changes.
+We do not want to recreate this channel on LDS or RDS updates, unless the target URI or channel credentials changes.
 The ext_proc filter will use the filter state retention mechanism described in [A83] to retain the channel across updates.
+Note that implementations may need additional reference counting on the side channel to handle cases where an RPC is already in flight when the LDS or RDS resource changes.

 TODO: stats plugin propagation?